azur1s/vari/README.md

 [![License](https://img.shields.io/crates/l/vari.svg)](https://github.com/azur1s/vari#license)

 Vari (Väri) is a Rust library for formatting strings with colors and cosmetic stuff to the terminal.
 Like [Rich](https://github.com/Textualize/rich) library for Python.
+> Väri means "color" in Finnish.

 ## Installing
+Vari come with color anchors as default feature,
+The other opt-in features are: "log", "fun",
 ```toml
 [dependencies]
 vari = "0.1.8"